pdizdar/FetchExpenseAndRewards/README.md

         pip3 install --upgrade pip
 Step 4: Enter the following command to install Jupyter Notebook using pip3.
         pip3 install jupyter
-Step 5: Enter the command jupyter notebook in your terminal to start up Jupyter Notebook
+Step 5: Enter the command jupyter notebook in your terminal to start up Jupyter Notebook.

 ##### To install Pandas using pip3
 pip3 install pandas